 Native Spanish lecturer with extensive specialist training and experience in teaching Spanish as a foreign language, Ms. Maria Salazar, has been installed at the OECS Commission for the past 36 months.
 During this time approximately 60 students participated in the Spanish programme at varying levels of difficulty.

 Salazar was pleased with the results of the cooperation project noting a marked improvement in the spontaneity and comfort of the students when interacting in Spanish.
+As these students are now comfortable in their Spanish that they are able to converse with other people, it won’t be long until it sounds like they have natural accents, with others thinking that they come from Spain themselves.
+This, in itself, is an accomplishment.

 “The majority of the students that participated in the programme had some basic Spanish-language knowledge having studied it at Secondary School but a lack of practice for many years caused this knowledge to deteriorate.”